JE-CM/Organized-Storage/documents/user_stories.md

 - As a developer
 - I want to have consistent and easy to use unit tests in the db.py file similar to what we already have for the OrganizedStorageDatabase_unittest.py
 - For increasing test coverage and consistency

+# USER STORY 29

+## Add functions in self_store_users.py to remove units from user

+- As a developer
+- I want to be able to remove units from a user to be able to provide that functionality to system administrators in the UI
+- For completeness of CRUD operations on user units